scrabbletank/farhome-rules/rulesdoc.md

 *Requires proficiency with Scribing Tools, 3 Intelligence, 10th Level*

 Your experience with spell scrolls enables you to create spell scrolls for spells you don't know.
 You may research any spell at or below your casting level.
 Researching a spell costs double the normal costs for creating a spell scroll and takes 1 week of work for spells below 4th level, adding an additional week for every level at 4th and above.
 You add 1 Terrible die to the challenge roll, creating the spell scroll on success.

+#### Retaliate
+*Requires Dual-Wield Mastery, 6th Level*

+When a creature attacks you, you may make a reaction attack against them.
+This attack costs 2 AP, and you may only use this on the same creature once per round.

 ___
 ### Advanced